IU-PR/Capstone_project/content/docs/Groups/HealthyBasedProductivity.md

 Error handling:
   - Bot will check a message to be appropriate for the current state.
 If not, just send an error message to the user.

-8. **Deployment and DevOps**: To make a robust development workflow, we will add mandatory pull request checks by another member of the development team.
+8. **Deployment and DevOps**: To make a robust development workflow, we will use different branches and make pull requests with review by another member of the development team.

 ## **Week 2 questionnaire:**